ryantd42/NY-Legislative-Git/2023/A7673A-2023/bill.md

  FOLLOWING INFORMATION FOR THE PRECEDING CITY FISCAL YEAR:
   1. THE TOTAL NUMBER  AND  TOTAL  DOLLAR  VALUE  OF  MENTORING  PROGRAM CONTRACTS FROM EACH MENTORING PROGRAM ESTABLISHED UNDER THIS SECTION;
+  2. A  BRIEF  DESCRIPTION  OF (I) EACH PROJECT, (II) AGENCY COMPLIANCE WITH MENTORING PROGRAM CONTRACT DESIGNATION PROCEDURES, (III)  THE  TYPE OF  ASSISTANCE  PROVIDED TO OBTAIN ANY SURETY BOND OR CONTRACT OF INSUR- ANCE, AND (IV) THE TYPE OF TECHNICAL ASSISTANCE PROVIDED IN OBTAINING  A BID,  PAYMENT,  OR  PERFORMANCE  BONDING FOR MENTORING PROGRAM CONTRACTS FROM EACH MENTORING PROGRAM ESTABLISHED UNDER THIS SECTION;
-  2. MENTORING PROGRAM PARTICIPATION RATES; AND
+  3. MENTORING PROGRAM PARTICIPATION RATES;
+  4. THE PARTICIPATION RATE OF AND TOTAL DOLLAR VALUE OF MONIES PAID  TO BUSINESSES  CERTIFIED AS MINORITY OR WOMEN-OWNED BUSINESS ENTERPRISES OR EMERGING BUSINESS ENTERPRISES PURSUANT TO SECTION THIRTEEN HUNDRED  FOUR OF THIS CHAPTER OR THOSE CERTIFIED AS DISADVANTAGED BUSINESS ENTERPRISES PURSUANT  TO  PART TWENTY-SIX OF TITLE FORTY-NINE OF THE CODE OF FEDERAL REGULATIONS OR ANY SUCCESSOR PROVISIONS; AND
-  3. THE  DEGREE  TO WHICH A CENTRALIZED MENTORING PROGRAM, ESTABLISHED PURSUANT TO SUBDIVISION G OF THIS SECTION, HAS ACHIEVED  A  GOAL  ESTAB- LISHED PURSUANT TO SUCH SUBDIVISION.
+  5. THE DEGREE TO WHICH A CENTRALIZED  MENTORING  PROGRAM,  ESTABLISHED PURSUANT  TO  SUBDIVISION  G OF THIS SECTION, HAS ACHIEVED A GOAL ESTAB- LISHED PURSUANT TO SUCH SUBDIVISION.
   § 2.
 Subparagraph (iii) of paragraph (a) of subdivision 36 of  section 2590-h  of  the  education  law, as amended by chapter 98 of the laws of 2019, is amended to read as follows:
   (iii) measures to enhance the ability  of  minority  and  women  owned business  enterprises  pursuant  to section thirteen hundred four of the New York city charter and a certified business  as  defined  in  section three hundred ten of the executive law, including firms certified pursu- ant  to  article  fifteen-A  of the executive law and firms certified as minority and women owned business enterprises pursuant to section  thir- teen hundred four of the New York city charter, to compete for contracts and to ensure their meaningful participation in the procurement process.
+ The  [school]  CITY  district  shall  have the authority to use the same measures[,] to enhance minority and women owned business enterprise  AND SMALL  BUSINESS  participation  as are available to the city of New York pursuant to article five-A  of  the  general  municipal  law,  [section] SECTIONS thirteen hundred four AND THIRTEEN HUNDRED NINE of the New York
+ A. 7673--A  5

- The [school] CITY district shall have the  authority  to  use  the  same measures[,]  to enhance minority and women owned business enterprise AND SMALL BUSINESS participation as are available to the city  of  New  York pursuant  to  article  five-A  of  the  general municipal law, [section] SECTIONS thirteen hundred four AND THIRTEEN HUNDRED NINE of the New York city charter, paragraphs one and two of subdivision i of  section  three hundred  eleven  of  the New York city charter, and section 6-129 of the administrative code of the city of New York, PROVIDED THAT  THESE  POLI- CIES  MAY  ESTABLISH  THAT THE CITY DISTRICT IS SUBJECT TO THE RULES AND GOAL AUTHORIZED UNDER SUBDIVISION G OF SECTION THIRTEEN HUNDRED NINE  OF SUCH CHARTER WITH RESPECT TO A MENTORING PROGRAM ESTABLISHED PURSUANT TO
+ city  charter,  paragraphs one and two of subdivision i of section three hundred eleven of the New York city charter, and section  6-129  of  the administrative  code  of the city of New York, PROVIDED THAT THESE POLI- CIES  MAY  ESTABLISH  THAT THE CITY DISTRICT IS SUBJECT TO THE RULES AND GOAL AUTHORIZED UNDER SUBDIVISION G OF SECTION THIRTEEN HUNDRED NINE  OF SUCH CHARTER WITH RESPECT TO A MENTORING PROGRAM ESTABLISHED PURSUANT TO